Sherri has expertise in landscape design. Some of her hobbies include gardening and cooking.

 A Rich, Creamy, and Tart Salad Dressing

-About eight months ago I started Dr. Joel Fuhrman's "Eat to Live" food program because I needed to eliminate dairy and wheat from my diet and also lose the extra pounds that had crept up over the last few years.
-If you know the "Eat to Live" program, then you know how much salad you're supposed to eat in a day.
+About eight months ago, I started Dr. Joel Fuhrman's "Eat to Live" food program because I needed to eliminate dairy and wheat from my diet and also lose the extra pounds that had crept up over the last few years.
+If you know the "Eat to Live" program, you know how much salad you should eat in a day.

 Sally's oil-free salad dressing is creamy, full of body, and tantalizingly tangy.
 It takes almost no time at all to make, and it's full of ingredients that are surprisingly good for you.